Prof. Didier Dietschi - Interceptive treatment of tooth wear using no-prep & ultra-conservative adhesive techniques

 - a true paradigm shift

-We are very fortunate to have secured a full day with the internally renowned Prof. Didier Dietschi.
+We are very fortunate to have secured a full day with the internationally renowned Prof. Didier Dietschi.
 With a close friendship to Dr. Pascal Magne and shared professional beliefs you are in for a truely great and world class lecture and we are looking forward spending a day with you and Prof. Dietschi.

 Free cancelation until 1st of July due to current on COVID-19 restrictions and situation.